cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 **Usage:** `<entity or record> has <attribute>`

-Boolean operator that evaluates to `true` if the left operand has a value defined for the specified attribute.
+boolean operator that evaluates to `true` if the left operand has a value defined for the specified attribute.
 Evaluation (and validation) produces an error if lhs is not a record or entity type.
 We discuss evaluation, first, and validation in more depth further down.

 #### Evaluation